2012 Papua New Guinean general election: Parties and campaign

 Since the office of the prime minister was disputed, Somare's National Alliance Party has splintered into several factions following the constitutional crisis.
 O'Neill, who originally had no party base, formed an alliance in March with Belden Namah, former Prime Ministers Sir Mekere Morauta and Bill Skate to contest the election.

 Following the disintegration of Somare's party, Dame Carol Kidu assumed the title of Leader of the Opposition despite having no parliamentary following.
 Kidu is the parliament's only female member and was born in Australia.

 As a result of capital inflows in the natural resources sector, there was an increase in campaign finance during the electoral process.
 The Sydney Morning Herald (SMH) cited payments to tribal, clan and village extended family heads in order to get "block votes", particularly in the seven highland provinces where 45 of 111 MPs are chosen.
-This was in contrast to the previous Moka system that involved high-profile individuals who gained both prestige and power in exchange for gifts sich as pigs, shells and yams to each other in order to entangle others in a web of unrepayable debt, according to the SMH.
+This was in contrast to the previous Moka system that involved high-profile individuals who gained both prestige and power in exchange for gifts such as pigs, shells and yams to each other in order to entangle others in a web of unrepayable debt, according to the SMH.
 It also noted an event in the Dei Open electorate two days prior to its voting date that consisted of several pigs for slaughter.
 Local MP Puri Ruing, who presided over the ceremony, said that "this is not election-related.
 It's a tribal peace settlement over ownership of a coffee plantation."